 - Lavender: While lavender will add a fragrant element to your summer wedding bouquet, this sun-loving flower is also popular for wedding centerpieces, boutonnieres, or even lavender-infused cocktails and foods (it’s edible!).

 - Hydrangeas: Hydrangeas are a classic summer flower—chances are, you’ll see them almost everywhere from early spring through early fall.
 They grow in a handful of colors, from green and white to blue, purple, and pink, depending on the type of soil.

-- Delphinium: As one of the only naturally blue flowers to exist, delphinium is especially pretty for a summer wedding bouquet, especially if you want a long-stem bouquet.
-It looks similar to larkspur, which blooms in different colors including white and pink.
+- Delphinium: As one of the few naturally blue flowers to exist, delphinium is especially pretty for a summer wedding bouquet, especially if you want a long-stem bouquet.
+It looks similar to larkspur, which blooms in different colors, including white and pink.